unisender-dev/php-api-wrapper/README.md

 v1.2    Since this version, you may specify platform - a new argument.
 We will track it in our database.
 This is usefull for us to keep close to all platforms which uses our api.
 It is not required argument.

 v1.5    Since this version, we requrire at least PHP 5.6 to enable TLS 1.2 support.
-Now English is default locale for api request. v1.6    Updated all information into english, added new api-methods.
+Now English is default locale for api request.

+v1.6    Updated all information into english, added new api-methods.
+Added support to change api request language.

 # Basic usage example